rishiagl/learning-cmake/README.md

 No addenda or errata yet.
 This video is flawless and perfect.

 If you experience any disorientation while viewing, remove your 3D glasses and close your eyes until you feel well again.

+### 1b:

+**Adding a Library**
+Last time we created an executable, but you might also want to make some libraries!
+I'll show how you can make a library and how you can control what type of library is generated, as well as how we can link that library into an executable.

+Addendum: I didn't touch on MODULE libraries much, only briefly mentioning them.
+In general, they are used to represent "plugins" for other software.
+It will manifest itself as a shared library but cannot be linked into other libraries.
+They're not as common to see.

+WARNING: This video contains chemicals known to the State of California to cause cancer and birth defects or other reproductive harm.

+### 1c:

+**Subdirectories and Target Interface Properties**

+You probably don't want a single flat project structure, especially if you have many files and targets.
+You'll also want to tag "usage requirements" to libraries so that only the consumers receive the proper preprocessor definitions/include paths.
+That's what this video focuses on.

+When typing the include path I say ".cpp" instead of ".hpp", which is wrong, of course, but not overly upsetting.

+I also tried a slower, more stream-of-consciousness approach to this video.
+Of course I've removed periods of silence where I think about what to say next, but I think it came out pretty good and flows nicely.
+Tell me what you think!

+This video description guaranteed to contain 5% fewer witty remarks than usual.
+Made from $100% mental concentration.